How to Install Firefox Beta and Nightly on Ubuntu Linux

 • Firefox Next PPA (Pin-Priority: 750) has the highest preference.
 If this version is available, it will be installed.

-Now, we’re ready to install Firefox Beta.
-But first, we’ll run an APT update to ensure our system recognizes the changes we’ve made:
+After configuring APT pinning, you’re ready to install Firefox Beta.
+First, run an APT update to ensure your system recognizes the changes:

 sudo apt update